e-money/treasury-delegations/README.md

 # Automated Treasury Delegations

-Some changes to how delegations from the treasury are distributed among the validator set will be put into effect in the near future.
-The objective of the changes is to better reward network commitment and long term sustainable network participation.

-The changes are detailed below.

 ## Rationale
 The treasury delegations are intended as a "Universal Basic Income" to help cover validator operating costs.
 As validators have different commission levels, delegations will be adjusted accordingly, so that high commission validators receive a